Check standard deduction treatment for salary and pension cases in AY 2026-27 while comparing old and new regime, Form 16, and final taxable income.

 - Missing e-verification, which leaves the return technically not filed even after submission.

 The most expensive error is reaching for the wrong resolution tool after something goes wrong.
-A revised return, a rectification request, an AIS feedback, a demand payment, and a notice reply address different problems.
+For standard deduction, a revised return, a rectification request, an AIS feedback, a demand payment, and a notice reply address different problems.
 Use each only when you know what exactly needs to be corrected.

 - Salary tax guide